DASSL/ClassDB/docs/Scripts.md

 ### Recommend Scripts

-#### initializeDBReco.psql
+#### addAllDBReco.psql.psql
 - Permissions Required: `superuser`

-`initializeDBReco.psql` is a psql helper script that runs all of the recommend database-level installation scripts at once.
+`addAllDBReco.psql` is a psql helper script that runs all of the recommend database-level installation scripts at once.

+#### addDisallowSchemaDropReco.sql
+- Permissions Required: `superuser`

+`addDisallowSchemaDropReco.sql` provides functions to let instructors and dbmanagers control whether students can drop any schema.
+This script by default disallows students from dropping any schema.
+When schema-drop is disallowed, students are prevented from executing the statements `DROP SCHEMA` and `DROP OWNED BY`.

 #### addConnectionActivityLoggingReco.sql
 - Permissions Required: `superuser`